Sample Final exam

 e. none of the above

 3) Assume that demand is downward sloping and supply is upward sloping.
-If there is an increase in supply and a decrease in demand:
+If there is

 a. price will increase and quantity will increase in equilibrium